-I am building a Van's RV-8 — a small, fully aerobatic, two-seat experimental aircraft — in my garage in Cupertino, California.
-The goal is to build it, fly it, and eventually take it on a long-range journey back to Pakistan.
+I am building a Van's RV-8, a small, fully aerobatic, two-seat experimental aircraft, in my garage in Cupertino, California.
 This site is a chronicle of that build: the work, the mistakes, the lessons, and the progress.

 The RV-8 is a tandem-seat, tailwheel aircraft designed by Richard VanGrunsven.
-It is offered as a kit: thousands of parts, blueprint drawings, and assembly instructions.
+It is offered as a kit with thousands of parts, blueprint drawings, and assembly instructions.
 You build it yourself.

 Van's RV-8 interior layout.
 Drawing from Van's Aircraft.